-The moment you land down on Cyprus’ sun-kissed shores, you may be tempted to just sink your toes into the sand and never leave the water’s edge.
+The moment you land down on Sites You’ve got to See in Cyprus, you may be tempted to just sink your toes into the sand and never leave the water’s edge.
 But those with a streak for adventure and thirst for new discoveries, will soon find that the small island’s history really packs a punch, with treasures that will make you feel as though you’ve stepped into a time machine!
-Here are some top sites to add to your bucket list, all in close proximity to our Limassol and Paphos hotels.
+Here are some top Sites You’ve got to See in Cyprus to add to your bucket list, all in close proximity to our Limassol and Paphos hotels.

 If you’re staying at the Elias Beach Hotel in Limassol, be sure to rent a car and drive through scenic coastal roads to visit one of the most impressive ancient sites on the island.
 Rising above the Limassol seascape and countryside, enter the Curium Amphitheatre – dating back to the 2nd century BC – and feast your eyes on truly impressive panoramic views, in stunning surrounds that form part of what was once one of most important city kingdoms in antiquity.

 Another awe-inspiring Limassol site near the ancient Curium further bringing to life the grandeur of the island’s past.
 The Sanctuary of Apollo Hylates was built around 100 AD, honouring Apollo Hylates (Apollo of the woods or ‘God of the Woodland’) who was the protector of the area.
 It is thought Apollo Hylates was worshiped at the site from the 8thcentury BC to the 4th century AD.